-To arrange a consultation, please call 402-218-2641.
+To arrange a consultation with an car accident lawyer, please call 402-371-4300.
 We proudly serve Lincoln, Norfolk, Omaha and all of the surrounding areas.

-Please learn more in our car accident guide below:
+Please our car accident guide below to learn more:

 - Common Causes of Car Accidents